Illinois Paycheck Calculator Guide

 - Rideshare tax: $1.25 per trip (city), $0.50 per trip (Cook County)

-For Chicago renters, these property taxes are embedded in rental prices — one reason Chicago rents are somewhat high relative to median income.
+For Chicago renters, these property taxes are embedded in rental prices — one reason Chicago rents sit higher relative to median income than the state income tax picture alone would suggest.

 Illinois vs. No-Income-Tax States

-The 4.95% flat tax is moderate by national standards but still represents a real cost:
+The 4.95% flat rate is moderate by national standards — significantly less than California's 9.3% or New York's 6.33%–6.85% — but it represents a real annual cost compared to Texas or Florida:

 | Salary | IL Net | TX Net | IL Cost vs TX |